 - Reserve iPads + Apple Pencils for your course (up to 5 weeks per semester)

-- Email SF or Oak Media Center with course name and student names 2 weeks in advance of check out
+- Email SF or Oak Media Center with course name, list of students, and apps you plan to use 1-2 weeks in advance of check out

 - Students check out equipment